truzo/tomango-2018/site/content/web-developer.md

 ## Attributes and skills

-- 3 years of experience in web development
+- Three years of experience in web development
 - Strong HTML, CSS, JavaScript and PHP knowledge
 - Solid understanding of web performance and responsive design
 - Ability to convert designs (Sketch) into semantic and performant websites